PratikJa22/Prediction-Using-Supervised-Learning-/README.md

 # Prediction-Using-Supervised-Learning-
-Predicting the percentage of student depending upon the number of hours they are studying.
+The Sparks Foundation- GRIP Sept 2021 (Data Science and Business Analytics) Task1-Predicting the percentage of student depending upon the number of hours they are studying.

-https://pratikja22.github.io/Prediction-Using-Supervised-Learning-/, click the link to see my work.
+Dataset is located at http://bit.ly/w-data